wkhere/stackless/Doc/library/urllib.request.rst

    that use *data*; the HTTP request will be a POST instead of a GET when the *data* parameter is provided.  *data* should be a buffer in the standard :mimetype:`application/x-www-form-urlencoded` format.
-The :func:`urllib.urlencode` function takes a mapping or sequence of 2-tuples and returns a string in this format.
+The :func:`urllib.parse.urlencode` function takes a mapping or sequence of 2-tuples and returns a string in this format.

    The optional *timeout* parameter specifies a timeout in seconds for blocking operations like the connection attempt (if not specified, the global default